Jaiib aspirants Prakasheen4u welcome you all..

 It is used to control the flow of money in the market.

-SLR- Statutory Liquidity Ratio,some % of the time and demand liabilites of bank to be deposited to the central bank as liquid asset(that can be easily converted to cash) of cash,gold,government securities.
+SLR- Statutory Liquidity Ratio,some % of the time and demand liabilities of bank to be deposited to the central bank.

 Wholesale banking- To do business with industrial and business entity.